 Outward Bound is expedition-based.
 This means that when students arrive, they pack up a backpack or canoe pack, or organize themselves on a small sailboat, and then they’re off!
 There’s no cabin to return to every night, no cafeteria where meals are cooked.
 Instead, they learn skills of self-sufficiency: how to pack their own pack, navigate, set up a shelter, heat water for hot drinks and cook meals.
 They travel with the same group of 10-12 students and the same two or three Instructors for their entire course.

-For example, on the Pinelands and Water Gap Canoeing course, students learn basic paddling skills on a lake, and then load gear into canoes to expedition down the Delaware River.
+For example, on the Pinelands Backpacking, Canoeing & High Ropes course, students learn basic paddling skills on a lake, and then load gear into canoes to expedition down the Delaware River.
 They learn some local ecology and an appreciation of the watersheds they paddle through.
 They leave the Outward Bound Philadelphia base camp on the first day of the course, and return at the end of the course.
 They travel with all the food and gear they need for the whole expedition.

 Students also learn how to respect and travel responsibly in the wilderness.
-On the Sawatch Range Alpine Backpacking course in Colorado, students learn the art of traveling lightly in the mountains as they explore beautiful mountain scenery, navigate through forest and mountains, and attempt a peak ascent.
-They’ll learn Leave No Trace backcountry ethics, to minimize impact on the environment.
+On the Sawatch Range Alpine Backpacking course in Colorado, students learn the art of traveling lightly in the mountains as they explore beautiful mountain scenery, navigate through forest and mountains and attempt a peak ascent.
+They’ll learn Leave No Trace backcountry ethics, in order to minimize impact on the environment.

 Challenge + Fun